 Acceptable waymarks for this category would include:

-1. Stones & Plaques: Permanently embedded date stones built into the bridge or a permanent plaque or marker, usually bronze, attached to the bridge.
+1. Stones & Plaques: Permanently embedded date stones built into the bridge.
+(An exception might be an original bronze marker, imbedded into the bridge.

 2. Originality: The bridge date stone has to be original, thus the historical nature of the category.
 It also has to be the year the bridge was built.
 If it is not the year the bridge was built, your submission will be denied unless you have a very good argument.
 We are not looking for signs of history or historical markers added later with a date or new or old metal signs bearing dates.

 3. Marker Text: The text of the marker must be included in the long description.

 4. Two large photos: A framed "art shot" of the date stone or tablet must be the default photo.
 A second photo of the bridge itself must also be included.
 Failure to do so will result in the waymark being denied.

 5. History: Please include as much information as you can find out about the bridge.